X-I-A/xia-tutorial-api-01/Readme.md

 * /order for web editing

 ### Other files:

-* static/js/redoc.js: Presenting OpenAPI specification in web page
+Only 5 other files relates to the application.
+Other files are related to tutorial

 * compile.py: Used to compile static files, including html file from defined data models
 * Dockerfile: build container
-* main.py: Entry points
+* main.py: Flask application main program
+* requirements.txt: pip package dependencies
-* requirements.txt, requirement-xia.txt: pip package dependencies
+* requirement-xia.txt: pip package dependencies of xia scope

+Also keeping two empty directories:
+* static: Holding static files
+* templates: Holding html templates

 That is all what you need to make it work